MuhIkhsanH/easy-ls-for-windows/README.md

 ## 🚀 Installation & Setup

-To make this script accessible from any directory in your Command Prompt (just like the native `ls` command in Linux), follow these steps:
+To make this script accessible from any directory in your Command Prompt (just like the native `ls` command in Linux), follow these steps to save it and register it to your system Environment Variables:

-### Step 1: Create the Batch File
+### Step 1: Create the `ls.bat` File Anywhere in Drive C:
-1. Create a new text file named `ls.bat`.
-2. Paste the following code inside it and save:
+1. Create a folder anywhere inside your **C:** drive to store your custom scripts (for example: `C:\MyScripts` or `C:\bin`).
+2. Inside that folder, create a new text file and name it **`ls.bat`** (make sure the extension is `.bat`, not `.txt`).
+3. Open the file with Notepad, paste the following code, and save it:

 ```batch
 @echo off